ZackTvZ/DropdownNotificaiton/README.md

 # DropdownNotificaiton

-This example include Reachability
+This example include Reachability.<br />
-It cover when offline dropdown a notificaiton and hide while online.
+It cover when offline dropdown a notificaiton and hide while online.<br />
 It also can show success/error dropdown notificaiton.